urbanslug/hsx/README.md

 Compile with `make`.

 #### Usage
-hsx expects the fasta file and index in the same diretory.

 Reads paths to fasta files from standard input

 ```
-./hsx-cpp hsxexA.fa hsxexB.fa hsxexC.fa
+./hsx-cpp hsxexA.fa hsxexB.fa hsxexC.fa > abc.hsx
 ```

-Writes to `out.hsx`.
+Copy/move the hsx files to be in the same dir as the fasta files.
+(Currently required but will be fixed).

 ### Python